 Blue Mound Golf and Country Club – 1st – 398 yards – Par 4

 Unlike most on his Redans, the opener at Seth Raynor’s Blue Mound is a two shot hole.
-It is an interesting take on template because, placing a premium on the position of the tee shot.
-While this hole has changed significantly due to modern technology, imagine hitting a long-iron shot into this par-4 green as opposed to a short-iron or wedge.
-A demanding start to the round.
+It is an interesting take on template because it places a premium on the position of the tee shot.
+The natures of this hole has changed significantly as modern technology now allows for short-irons and wedges into the green, but just imagine hitting a long-iron shot into this par-4 green.
+The 1st at Blue Mound is a demanding start to your round.

 The approach into Blue Mound's Redan opener